mikailokyay/mikailokyay/README.md

 ⚡ I'm currently working at Multiverse Computing as Senior Machine Learning Scientist

-🔭 I'm currently working on NLP, Machine Learning, Deep Learning
+🔭 I'm currently working on LLMs, VLMs and Multimodals

 🌱 I’m currently working on Large Language Models and RAG (Retrieval Augmented Generation)

-💬 Ask me about LLMs, NLP and Machine Learning with python and java
+💬 Ask me about LLMs, VLMs, Multimodals, NLP and Machine Learning with python and java

 😄 Pronouns: he/him/his